rmdwirizki/imba-typing/README.md

 ```
 npm install -g imba
-imbapack --watch src/client.imba
+npm run build
+# or npm run watch
 ```

-It will output `dist/client.js`, then just open `dist/index.html` directly on a browser
+It will output `dist/client.js`, then just open `index.html` directly on a browser